Appendix A

 Swift: An ability with this ability tag resolves its effects before other actions in the same phase.
 For details, see Swift Abilities.

 target: A target is a creature or object directly affected by an ability.
 Many abilities only affect a single target, and some affect a specific number of targets.
+For details, see Ability Targeting.

 target square: A target square is a particular square that an attack is made against.
 A target square is chosen to determine cover and concealment (see Cover).